dochy-ksti/munyorunyoru/readme.md

 fn tag(tag_name: &str, argument : &str, params: &BTreeMap<String, String>, children: &[MunyoItem]) -> crate::Result<HtmlItem>{
 	let mut children = to_html_items(children)?;
 	if !argument.is_empty(){
-		// The argument will be the first child which is text.
-Other children follow. children.insert(0,HtmlItem::Text(argument.to_string()));
+		// The argument is the first child which is text. children.insert(0,HtmlItem::Text(argument.to_string()));
 	}
     Ok(HtmlItem::Tag(Tag::new(tag_name.to_string(), params.iter()